Customise and automate our services to meet your compliance needs

 ComplyCube returns a security element match score for each analyzed security element present on a document.
 A match score can range from 0 to 100; the closer the score is to 100, the greater the confidence that the security element is authentic.

 By default, a Document check will deem a security element real when the match score is over 65.

 ComplyCube performs inflight quality checks on document images uploaded via the Web and Mobile SDKs.
 This setting configures the maximum number of times our quality checks are performed before sending a document for full processing, regardless of its quality.

 By default, a document's quality will be checked up to 5 times on upload before it's sent for complete processing.

 ComplyCube extends further optional checks, including:

-By default, ComplyCube will not perform any additional checks.
+By default, ComplyCube will only perform document model validation.

 ComplyCube represents the outcome of a facial analysis in the form of a facial similarity score.
 A facial similarity score can range from 0 to 100, with 100 being an exact match.

 By default, an Identity check will deem two faces a match when the facial similarity score is over 80.